qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 toolbar, note that when mentioned in their name, the tools work almost the same way with diagrams:

-* |pinLabels| :sup:`Pin/Unpin Labels And Diagrams` that has data-defined position.
+* |pinLabels| :sup:`Pin/Unpin Labels And Diagrams`.
 By clicking or draging an area, you pin label(s).
 If you click or drag an area holding :kbd:`Shift`, label(s) are unpinned.
 Finally, you can also click or drag an area holding :kbd:`Ctrl` to toggle the pin status of label(s).
 * |showPinnedLabels| :sup:`Highlight Pinned Labels And Diagrams`.
 If the vector layer of the label is editable, then the highlighting is green, otherwise it's blue.